 Information alert

-This leaflet explains more about the Prostate One-Day Clinic and what you can expect when you come for your appointment.
-If you have any questions about your appointment or the information included in this leaflet, please contact one of our prostate clinical nurse specialists (CNSs).
+This page explains more about the Prostate One-Day Clinic and what you can expect when you come for your appointment.
+If you have any questions about your appointment, please contact one of our prostate clinical nurse specialists (CNSs).

 The Prostate One-Day Clinic is where you can have the relevant tests and see different healthcare professionals in one day.
 This means that you get your diagnosis sooner and avoid having to come back for multiple hospital appointments.